 As cannabis becomes more widespread and better studied, consumers are starting to demand higher-quality products that are safe, natural, and sustainable.

 Maggie’s Farm works hard to produce organically grown flower that delivers superior taste and feel.
-That’s why we have actively sought and received Clean Green® certification for the past eight years — to show our customers that we are accountable for and committed to doing what’s best for them AND the environment.
+That’s why we have actively sought and received Clean Green® certification for the past nine years — to show our customers that we are accountable for and committed to doing what’s best for them AND the environment.

 Currently, there are only three Clean Green Certified® cannabis companies in the state of Colorado.
 Maggie’s Farm was the very first and remains the only outdoor operation to hold the certification.
 We truly live up to the rigor of this certification, and we test our soil and water consistently to prove it.